rwinkhart/sshyp/README.md

+LEGEND:

-'*' = feature implemented in git/source, not yet available as an officially packaged release (will be available soon!)
+*=feature implemented in git/source, not yet available as an officially packaged release (will be available soon!)
-'**' = feature will be implemented before next tagged/officially packaged release
+**=feature will be implemented before next tagged/officially packaged release
 # sshyp
 A very simple self-hosted, synchronized password manager.
 Alternative to GNU pass.